 - Cultural and philosophical challenges for pedagogy and education

-- Religion in the face of challenges of multicultural society
+- Legal, administrative and economic issues in the face of the challenges of the 3rd Millennium